Logo

 Augusto Pinochet's remains lay in repose on 11 December 2006 at the Military Academy in Las Condes.

-Augusto Pinochet's body was cremated in Parque del Mar Cemetery, Concon, on 12 December 2006, on his request to "avoid vandalism of his tomb", according to his son Marco Antonio.
+Augusto Pinochet's body was cremated in Parque del Mar Cemetery, Concon, on 12 December 2006, according to his request to "avoid vandalism of his tomb", according to his son Marco Antonio.